Connect with others who understand.

 Organize your diabetes supplies into two categories: cold storage (for insulin) and room temperature storage (for medical supplies).
 You can find examples online of clever ways to use plastic drawers, storage units, bags, and shelving to arrange your supplies.
 You’ll save yourself time by knowing where everything is and whether it’s in good condition.

 Do you have any hacks that have made life with type 1 diabetes easier?
-Have you learned any surefire ways to zip through the airport with ease or keep all your supplies well organized?
-Share your experiences in the comments below.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.